 When you think of counseling or therapy what comes to mind?
 A couch?
 Someone nodding politely as you talk about your dreams?
 Ink blots?
 Strait jackets and padded rooms?
 Someone asking you how you are feeling?
 We all have ideas about what counseling is and who it’s for.
 Many people are wary of counseling, thinking they “should” handle their problems by themselves, they don’t “need” it, or they are worried what it might be like.

 So what is counseling?

-Here at the Wellness Office, we view counseling as a safe, non-judgmental space where we can work together on areas in your life you want to see change.
+Here at Wellness, we view counseling as a safe, non-judgmental space where we can work together on areas in your life you want to see change.
 While you will experience an openness to talk about what you are thinking and feeling, –and yes, there might even be some nodding– we don’t just stop there.
 Most people come to counseling because they are experiencing emotions they don’t know how to handle and/or not getting the results in life they are wanting.
 In counseling you will identify any beliefs, behaviors, and patterns that may be holding you back or leaving your feeling stuck.
 Together we will explore the interactions between your thoughts, emotions, and behaviors and change any unhealthy patterns that may be at the core of your problems.
 It is our goal to give you tools to help you overcome life’s challenges, both now and in the future!

 During our first session, we will get to know each other.
 You will share what has been going on, answer some questions, learn about the counseling process, and set goals for our work together.
 The following sessions will simply be working towards those goals.